 An adjudicator is not an additional examiner, but a discipline expert nominated to evaluate the soundness of the initial two examiners’ recommendations.
 Adjudicators assess whether the examiners have:

-- appropriately assessed the substance of the candidate’s thesis or project;
+- appropriately assessed the substance of the candidate’s submission;

-- erred in their judgement of the thesis or project;
+- erred in their judgement of the submission;

 - reviewed the work at a level appropriate to the degree; and